Plutus Flow - Statistical OBV Analysis¶

 The Condition: Crypto markets with constant algorithmic activity, market-making bots, and wash trading creating artificial volume.

-What Happens: OBV shows rising trend but price goes nowhereโindication that volume is artificial or circular (bots trading back and forth).
+What Happens: OBV shows rising trend but price goes nowhere—indication that volume is artificial or circular (bots trading back and forth).
 Divergences appear frequently but lack follow-through because "volume" doesn't represent real conviction, just algorithmic activity.
 Ribbon trends look strong but price action is weak.

 Context: OBV assumes volume represents real buying/selling decisions by participants with conviction.
 In crypto markets (especially lower-cap altcoins), significant volume can be: (1) Wash trading to inflate metrics, (2) Market-maker bots providing liquidity, (3) Arbitrage bots, (4) Liquidation cascades (forced selling, not discretionary).
-None of these represent the "smart money accumulation" OBV was designed to detect.
+None of these represent the meaningful accumulation OBV was designed to detect.
 Plutus Flow works better on: (1) Major crypto pairs (BTC, ETH) on regulated exchanges, (2) Traditional markets (stocks, futures) with strict volume reporting, (3) Higher timeframes (Daily+) where short-term algo noise averages out.
 Be cautious using OBV divergences on low-cap altcoins or during low-liquidity crypto hours (2-6 AM UTC).

 Forex Spot Markets (No Centralized Volume)¶